-A simple, speedy and convenient way to use parsnips that your family might not normally consider eating.
 For variation a mixture of parsnips, rutabaga and sweet potatoes could be used.
-Other variations could include regular white or purple/blue potatoes (high in anthocyanins — powerful antioxidants) or even your family’s favorite squash, cut into fries.
+Other variations of parsnip oven fries could include regular white or blue/purple potatoes (high in anthocyanins — powerful antioxidants) or even your family’s favorite squash, cut into fries.
 You could even oven fry some cauliflower florets this manner.
 All provide a healthy and wonderfully delicious side dish or healthy snack for the kids!

 Yield: 1-2 servings.